fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [vexx32/PSKoans](https://github.com/vexx32/PSKoans) - A simple, fun, and interactive way to learn the PowerShell language through Pester unit testing.
+- [dafthack/DomainPasswordSpray](https://github.com/dafthack/DomainPasswordSpray) - DomainPasswordSpray is a tool written in PowerShell to perform a password spray attack against users of a domain.
+By default it will automatically generate the userlist from the domain.
+BE VERY CAREFU
 - [vectra-ai-research/MAAD-AF](https://github.com/vectra-ai-research/MAAD-AF) - MAAD Attack Framework - An attack tool for simple, fast & effective security testing of M365 & Azure AD.
 - [scipag/HardeningKitty](https://github.com/scipag/HardeningKitty) - HardeningKitty - Checks and hardens your Windows configuration
 - [hausec/PowerZure](https://github.com/hausec/PowerZure) - PowerShell framework to assess Azure security